 Padova is a delightful university town that combines impressive art, beautiful Medieval architecture and a buzzing historic center.
 It will make for a great side trip during your stay in Venice.

 Having rockstar Venice as a neighbor doesn’t really help.
 One gets automatically ignored.
 But there are plenty of reasons to visit Padova.
 It’s one of the oldest cities in northern Italy, home to an illustrious university, a famous saint, stunning artistic treasures, and magnificent piazze.

 I’ve put together an itinerary with all the best things to see in Padova that you can cover in one day, just like I did.
 At the end of the article you’ll find a map summarizing all the places mentioned in this article.

 Here’s what you can see in Padova in one day

 1. Scrovegni Chapel

-This is one of the highlights of any visit to Padova.
-It’s a private chapel belonging to the Scrovegni family, a rich local family, that contains an artistic masterpiece realized by the Tuscan master Giotto: a huge depiction of the Last Judgement.
-The walls of the chapel are covered in 39 sequential frescoes illustrating the lives of the Virgin Mary and Jesus that culminate withe the grandiose Universal Judgement on the wall opposite to the altar.
+The Scrovegni Chapel is one of the highlights of any visit to Padova.
+It’s a private chapel belonging to the Paduan Scrovegni family, that contains an art masterpiece realized by Giotto: a huge depiction of the Last Judgement.
+The walls of the chapel are covered in 39 sequential frescoes illustrating the lives of the Virgin Mary and Jesus, culminating in the magnificent Universal Judgement on the wall opposite to the altar.
 The great realism and the emotional narrative of the scenes will mesmerize you!

-It is recommended to book the visit at least one day in advance, but I turned up on the day and got a spot on the first tour available that day.
-I guess I was just lucky, so it’s better to be safe and make your booking – you don’t want to miss this jewel!
+It is recommended to book the visit to the Scrovegni Chapel at least one day in advance.
+However, I turned up on the day and got a spot on the first tour available that day.
+I guess I was simply very lucky, so it’s better to be safe and make your booking – you can’t miss this jewel!